Functional Nutrition: Tips to Find a Great Health Coach

 Over-Simplified Approaches (Magic Bullets)

 Your health is not determined by a single diet, food, or supplement.
-Many people sell their products or service with a HUGE promise.
+Many people sell their products or services with a HUGE promise.
 I would be weary of this as the journey to health must be a multi-therapeutic, holistic approach and it takes time to heal.

-Nutrition, lifestyle, supplements, stress levels, sleep patterns, the light you expose your body to, your exposure to toxins, and whole list of other things can alter your health.
+Nutrition, lifestyle, supplements, stress levels, sleep patterns, the light you expose your body to, your exposure to toxins, and a whole list of other things can alter your health.
 Learning these things will empower you to be healthy forever.

 Over-Reliance on Supplements

-A health coach should understand that your health results will be 70-80% based around your lifestyle habits.
+A health coach should understand that your health results will be 70-80% based on your lifestyle habits.
 Supplements can be great at accelerating the healing process, but they are to be used in addition to a healthy nutrition plan and lifestyle.

 A roof is great but before you can build a roof, you need a house underneath it!
 Food and your everyday habits are the foundation to your health, supplements are great after that has been set in place.